South Yorkshire branch AGM. Tuesday 18th February 2.00pm.Psalter Lane Sheffield.

-Cathy Soreny was our guest speaker, updating the group about the progress of the My Breathing Website.
+Cathy Soreny was a guest speaker, updating the group about the progress of the My Breathing Website.
 Having watched sections of the redesigned and updated site, there was some useful feedback.
-The website is getting the final adjustments and we look forward to sharing this invaluable project when it is completed very soon now.
+The website is getting the final adjustments and we look forward to sharing this invaluable project when it is completed.

 On Sunday 6th October, the branch marked the 40th anniversary of the Association with an event at Meadowhall.
 In addition to the lighting up of the building in MND colours, there was a stand outside the House of Fraser store and an MND branch walk around the mall.
 We were joined by colleagues from SITraN and our Patron Suzanne.